 Your health care professional can teach you ways to control your bladder and sphincter muscles.
 Behavioral techniques generally are tried first because once you learn them, you usually can do them yourself at home; they have no side effects; and they don't preclude other treatment options.
 Types of behavioral techniques are:

-Pelvic muscle exercises, known as Kegel exercises, strengthen the muscular components of the urethral closing mechanism and are often used in stress incontinence therapy.
-The exercises involve squeezing the muscles, holding the squeeze for a few seconds, then relaxing, and repeating the process.
+Pelvic muscle exercises, such as Kegel exercises, strengthen the muscular components of the urethral closing mechanism and are often used in stress incontinence therapy.
+Kegel exercises involve squeezing the muscles, holding the squeeze for a few seconds, then relaxing, and repeating the process.
 The basic recommended regimen is to do three sets of eight to 12 contractions, holding each contraction for eight to 10 seconds, performed at least three to four times a week (preferably every day) for 15 to 20 weeks.
 The keys to success with pelvic muscle exercises are accuracy (making sure you exercise the correct muscles) and compliance (sticking with the exercise program).
 Your health care professional can help you learn to identify the muscles.
 Sometimes biofeedback and electrical stimulation are used to improve exercise results.

 Biofeedback is a training technique that teaches you how to control physical responses, such as breathing, muscle tension, heart rate and blood pressure that are not normally controlled voluntarily.
 Biofeedback techniques may help you to gain control over your bladder and pelvic muscles and to strengthen the sphincter muscle.
 A monitoring device is placed on the muscles that let you know when you have contracted them, and how strong the contraction was.
 In one study of 222 women with urge incontinence, behavioral training combined with biofeedback led to a 63 percent reduction in incontinence.
 Over the years, mainstream health care professionals and insurers have increasingly accepted biofeedback techniques.

-Bladder training is used to treat urge incontinence, but may also be used for other types of incontinence.
+Bladder training is is used to treat urge incontinence, but may also be used for other types of incontinence.
 Your health care provider teaches different ways to control the urge to urinate, such as through distraction (thinking about things other than having to go to the bathroom), taking a deep breath, contracting the pelvic muscles, or visualizing the urge as a wave that rises and falls.
 You also follow a urination schedule that gradually lengthens the time between bathroom visits.